 Hydraulic Fluids in Aircraft

 Hydraulic fluids used in aircraft are relatively thin compared to industrial fluids.
 They must also be fire resistant, which is critical when the nearest fire department is five miles below, not a few blocks away.
-Aircraft hydraulic fluids also differ from industrial applications because they must remain at -65° and up to 275° F. At those temperatures water and vegetable-based oil lubricants will freeze or boil.
+Hydraulic fluids used in aircraft also differ from industrial applications because they must remain at -65° and up to 275° F. At those temperatures water and vegetable-based oil lubricants will freeze or boil.
 The primary hydraulic fluids used in military and commercial aircraft depend on the particular application and environment:

 Hydraulic Systems: The Heart and Arteries of Aircrafts

-Hydraulic systems are used on aircraft to move and actuate landing gear, flaps and brakes.
+Hydraulic systems in aircraft are used on aircraft to move and actuate landing gear, flaps and brakes.
 Larger aircraft rely heavily on these systems for flight controls, spoilers and thrust reversers.
-These systems are reliable due to using hydraulic fluid that is virtually incompressible and able to transmit high pressures while being lightweight and more durable in comparison to pneumatic systems.
+These hydraulic systems in aircraft are reliable due to using hydraulic fluid that is virtually incompressible and able to transmit high pressures while being lightweight and more durable in comparison to pneumatic systems.

 Hydraulic System Components in Aircraft